-Making favorite family recipes helps us hold onto loved ones we miss.
+Making favorite family recipes helps us hold onto the loved ones we miss most.

 If the smell of spaghetti sauce cooking on the stove sends you straight into a happy daydream of your long-gone grandmother’s kitchen, you’re not alone.

 Smell triggers nostalgia—more so than any other of the five senses.
 Scientists say that’s because the neural path from the nose is directly connected to the parts of the brain that process emotion and memory.
 The same isn’t true of sight, sound or touch, so those senses don’t make us remember the past in the same way that smell does.

 But taste?
 Taste and smell are intimately bound together in the way our bodies experience them.
 Our memories of the food we loved during our formative years are destined to be some of the strongest memories we’ll ever have.